-Fishing on a golf course is allowed and legal only if you first get permission from the course management or greenskeeper.
+Now days fishing on a golf course is probably not allowed.
+Especially, without permission from the course management or greenskeeper.
 Golf courses are private property and subject to trespassing laws.
 Fishing without verbal or written permission is definitely not recommended.
-Most golf course ponds are open year-round but check your local regulations for specific seasons in your area.
+If fishing is allowed, check your local regulations for specific seasons in your area.

-Getting permission to fish a golf course pond is a challenging feat.
-With a bit of effort and politeness, you may find yourself with golden-ticket access to your own honey hole.
+Getting permission to fish a golf course pond is a very challenging feat.
+Although, with a bit of effort and politeness, you may find yourself with golden-ticket access to your own honey hole.
+Courses that allow fishing are few and far between.
 Read on to see how you can get proper permission to legally fish on a golf course.

 Always ask the greenskeeper and management